Axio-Lab/verxio-beta/README.md

 ```
 1. Customer Checkout
-   ├─> Option A: Pay with regular wallet
+   ├─> Option A: Pay with a regular wallet
    └─> Option B: Pay with loyalty NFT (autonomous wallet)

 2. Payment Transaction (If using Loyalty NFT)